NinerNet Communications™

 The trend we haven’t joined is that of entrusting every scrap of data to “the Cloud”.
 And this is where what I call “low-level simplicity” comes in.
 Sure, it might be “easy” to set up a Gmail account, or to use Google Apps to host email on your company domain, or to use Blogger (also owned by Google) or WordPress.com to host your blog.
 It may even eventually be true, as one client told me recently, that websites are passé and have been replaced by Facebook!
 (Heaven help us if that prediction ever comes true!)
 But is it really easier?

 In evaluating any course of action, one has to conduct a cost-benefit analysis.
-Even getting out of bed in the morning involves a cost-benefit analysis, so choosing where to store your private email and sensitive company documents certainly is too.
+Even getting out of bed in the morning involves a cost-benefit analysis, so choosing where to store your private email and sensitive company documents certainly does too.
 But the costs and the benefits are not confined to the beginning of the endeavour; the costs and the benefits run the entire life of the course of action, from set-up to tear-down — whether or not that tear-down is voluntary and planned.

 So if you want to entrust all of your data to the Cloud, please be my guest.
 Just remember to consider what might happen to that data once it’s beyond your control, how you might deal with the situation if the company you’ve entrusted it to loses it or disappears, what your losses will be if the company decides to give access to your data to someone (e.g., a government or someone undesirable who gains access to the data illegally or through a company takeover), and how you’re going to deal with the situation (and how much it’s going to cost) when you decide to switch systems.
 So it was free and easy to set up, but will it be free and easy to take down?